doctrine/dbal/docs/en/reference/configuration.rst

    add the INSTANCE_NAME parameter in the connection.
 It is generally used to connect to an Oracle RAC server to select the name of a particular instance.

+Complete connection descriptors are also supported.
+You only need to provide the following parameter, and none of the above:
+- ``connectstring`` (string): Complete Easy Connect connection descriptor, see https://docs.oracle.com/cd/E11882_01/network.112/e41945/naming.htm.

 pdo\_sqlsrv / sqlsrv
 ^^^^^^^^^^^^^^^^^^^^